Pulsed Vector Atomic Magnetometer Using an Alternating Fast-Rotating Field: Results

-An alkali vapor cell is placed in the center of a magnetic shield, a cubic cell of a 5 mm$\times$5 mm$\times$5 mm internal dimensions.
-It contains a droplet of $^{87}$Rb, 688 Torr N$_2$ as quenching gas and buffer gas.
-The magnetic shield consists of a two-layers mu-metal magnetic shield and an innermost-layer aluminum shield for attenuating the DC and AC magnetic fields from the environment.
-The alkali cell is pumped by a sequence of pump pulses from a grating-stabilized diode laser.
-A set of three coils inside the magnetic shield provide a rotating magnetic field and a leading magnetic field.
-The cell is heated by an electric heater driven by AC at a frequency of 131.5 kHz, the AC heater is turned on during the pump time and is turned off during the measurement time to reduce the magnetic noise from the heater.
+To study systematics, a single-pass alkali vapor cell is placed at the center of a magnetic shield, which is a cubic cell with internal dimensions of 5$\times$5$\times$5 mm$^3$.
+The cell contains a droplet of $^{87}$Rb and 688 Torr N$_2$ as quenching and buffer gas, respectively.
+The magnetic shield comprises a two-layer mu-metal shield and an innermost-layer aluminum shield designed to attenuate DC and AC magnetic fields from the environment.

+The alkali cell is pumped by a sequence of pulses from a grating-stabilized diode laser, with a transverse relaxation time measured at $T_2 \approx 3$ ms. Inside the magnetic shield, a set of three coils provides a rotating magnetic field and a leading magnetic field.
+The cell is heated to 100$^\circ$C by an electric heater driven by AC at a frequency of 131.5 kHz.
+The AC heater is turned on during the pump time and turned off during the measurement time to reduce magnetic noise from the heater.

-To achieve three-axis magnetic field measurement, a rotating magnetic field with an amplitude of approximately 18 $\mathrm{\mu T}$ is applied in the transverse plane (x-y plane), a leading magnetic field $B_z$ is applied along the longitudinal direction (z-axis).
-The amplitude of the total applied magnetic field is kept to approximately 50 $\mathrm{\mu T}$ to simulate the earth field.
-The frequency of the pump beam pulse is set to 348 kHz, which is in sync with the Larmor frequency to achieve the highest pumping rate.
+As shown in Fig.~\ref{fig:setup_3d}, a rotating magnetic field with an amplitude of approximately 18 $\mathrm{\mu T}$ and a freuqency of $\omega_m = 2 \pi \times 480$ Hz is applied in the transverse plane, and a leading magnetic field $B_z$ is applied along the longitudinal direction.
+The total amplitude of the applied magnetic field is maintained at approximately \mbox{50 $\mathrm{\mu T}$}.
+The frequency of the pump beam pulse is set to 348 kHz, synchronized with the Larmor frequency to achieve the highest pumping rate.
 The duty cycle of a pump beam pulse is approximately 1.4\%.

-The pump beam is turned off after the pump time, the FID signal of the spin precession is measured by a linearly polarized probe beam which originates from a vertical cavity surface emitting laser (VCSEL), and the optical rotation of the linearly polarized probe beam is measured by a balanced polarimeter consisting of a Wollaston prism and a quadrant photodiode.
-The signal from the photodiode goes through a differential low-noise amplifier (Thorlabs SR560) and a high-pass filter.
-The phase shift of the signal relative to the Larmor frequency is analyzed by the HP 53310A modulation domain analyzer (MDA).
-The MDA detects the zero-crossings of the precession signal and the reference signal.
-The phase shifts between the zero crossings of the precession signal and reference signal are calculated.
-The threshold voltage of the MDA needs to be well-tuned.
-Otherwise, it will curl the measured phase shift signal.
-Consequently, it will affect the fitting result and lead to a systematic error.
+After the pump phase, the pump beam is switched off, and the free induction decay (FID) signal of the spin precession is measured using a linearly polarized probe beam.
+The probe beam, with a cross-sectional area of approximately 4~mm$^2$ and a power of around 2~mW, is generated by a vertical cavity surface-emitting laser (VCSEL).
+The optical rotation of the linearly polarized probe beam is measured by a balanced polarimeter consisting of a Wollaston prism and a quadrant photodiode.
+The signal from the photodiode is then passed through a differential low-noise amplifier and a high-pass filter with a cutoff frequency of 150 kHz.